GoktugGuvercin/Flax-Tutorials/TrainStep/README.md

 # TrainStep:

-TrainStep, with the simplest terms, is actually a function to carry out one step of model training stage.
-In other words, it performs forward pass to compute logits and loss, and then perform backpropagation for gradient calculation, and update all model parameters with those gradients.
-By doing that, it completes all necessary operations to train the network one step.
-To be able to do these easily, it utilizes *grad()* or *value_and_grad()* JAX operator and *apply_gradients()* function inside TrainState object.
+TrainStep, with the simplest terms, is actually a function to manage one step of model training.
+First, it performs forward pass to compute logits and loss, and apply backpropagation for gradient calculation.
+Then, by using computed gradients, it updates model parameters.
+These three operations can be regarded as the primitive and obligatory part of one training step.
+At this point, we can extend the functionality of TrainStep by adding the computation of evaluation metrics and updating batch-norm statistics.
 You can find a simple code example below.

 ```py
 softmax_ce = optax.softmax_cross_entropy